niallbee/capstone/day-1/create-VPC-subnet-VMs/README.md

 We have also selected an Ubuntu 18 LTS image for the instance as it is a free Linux distribution.
 This is an LTS (Long Term Support) release of the Ubuntu distribution which means that this version of Ubuntu will be updated and patched regularly making it more secure than a non-LTS release.

 2. To allow SSH access into this external-vm, we need to create a firewall rule.
-To do thism insert the following code block into `networks.tf`.
+To do this insert the following code block into `networks.tf`.
 ```
 resource "google_compute_firewall" "allow_external_ssh" {
   name    = "allow-external-ssh"